A dark room. The only

 has communed with gods and spirit beings, to gain their

 favor, for wisdom, and for protection.
-In ancient Greece,
+In ancient

 oracles as at Delphi conveyed messages from the Divine